 Please crave Italian food for at least one meal in Rockford.
 This way, you won’t miss out on a trip to Little Italy in Northern Illinois.
 Almost every table at Lino’s was full when we arrived on a Saturday night.
 Multi-generational families were happily tossing pennies into the wishing fountain in the main lobby and painted cherubs circled above their heads.
 Known for the pizza, many tables at Lino’s (including the giant one under a replica of the Leaning Tower of Pisa) were lined with bread and pizza and other food covered in red or white sauce.

 Reasonably priced, we ordered sides of spaghetti with meat balls for the kids.
-Order a surprise salad if you like a little sausage and egg with your roughage (I’m craving another one just writing about it.).
+Order a surprise salad if you like a little sausage and egg with your roughage.
 Many people have written their own online reviews of Lino’s, and they are objectively favorable.
-We loved the family atmosphere, making a few wishes on three trips to the bathroom, and telling the kids about the vegetable jail (tables behind an ornate wrought-iron gate; reserved for people who didn’t try a bite of the surprise salad—hopefully purgatory has lasagna for us sneaky moms).
+We loved the family atmosphere, making a few wishes on three trips to the bathroom.

-The next morning, our stomachs were rumbling by the time we rolled into the Motorcycle Oasis diner inside the Kegel Harley-Davidson building (a Harley-Davidson retail store and mechanic shop).
+The next morning, our stomachs were rumbling by the time we rolled into the Motorcycle Oasis diner inside the Kegel Harley-Davidson, a Harley-Davidson retail store and mechanic shop.
 Whether you come craving a Sturgis Omlet or want to re-fuel with a cup of coffee, the Motorcycle Oasis is a unique place you’ll want to come back to again and again.